Dawgsrlife/UTM/UPDATE_INSTRUCTIONS.md

-# Updating UTM Repository with All Changes
+# UTM Repository - Update Instructions

 > **Note:** These commands are optimized for PowerShell on Windows.

-# for push
+---

+## 📤 Pushing Changes (Submodules + Main Repo)

+Run these commands to push all changes from submodules and the main repository:

 ```powershell
 # Stage all changes in each submodule